amorello90/Repository_Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _It allows you to configure multiple machines._
+No configuration was performed manually, which is advantageous because it allows you to configure multiple machines.

 The playbook implements the following tasks:

-- Install docker.io
+- _Install docker.io_
-- Install python3-pip
+- _Install python3-pip_
-- Install Docker module
+- _Install Docker module_
-- download and launch a docker elk container
+- _download and launch a docker elk container_

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.